openVRlab/Headbox/README.md

 https://www.youtube.com/watch?v=hgUGOjc6hOg

-This repo is part of
+## Reference
+The following paper was published at IEEE VR 2022 to coincide with the release of this toolbox, and gives more details of the features included:

 Volonte M, Ofek E, Jakubzak K, Bruner S, and Gonzalez-Franco M (2022) HeadBox: A Facial Blendshape Animation Toolkit for the Microsoft Rocketbox Library.
 IEEE VR 2022

-Presented in the Open Access VR tools and libraries Workshop
+Presented in the Open Access VR tools and libraries Workshop.
+If you use this library for research or academic purposes, please also cite the aforementioned paper.

 This unity demo has dependencies from Openface and Oculus Lipsync therefore we can't provide any particular license and it has to be looked up to the original sources.